dgaydukov/cert-aws/sa/files/sa.md

 * vpc or vpc endpoints
 Http vs Rest api:
 * rest api (AWS::ApiGateway)- old version, currently offers more features and full control over API requests and responses.
 Consists of 3 parts:
-    * integration - lambda, http backend or any aws service
+    * integration - lambda, http backend or any aws service - 2 types:
+        * custom - if you want to throw errors you should add mapping to integration response and codes (400/500) to method response.
+Otherwise agw would return 200 even for errors
+        * proxy - you should send response codes from lambda
     * request flow - logic before request reach integration.
 There are 3 parts:
         * auth - optional step:
             * authorization check - 3 ways: